Should you study at university?

 What if you don't have a choice?

-Sometimes, your parents force you to go and there is nothing you can do against it.
+Sometimes, your parents force you to study and there is nothing you can do against it.

 Here's what I would do then:

-1. Choose a useful degree, something that gives you an edge, such as the possibility to start companies others can't (real estate, insurance, law to become a notary, or accounting to become an expert-accountant), or something that is giving you great skills to solve problems and start companies (engineering mainly).
+1. Choose a useful degree, something that gives you an edge, such as the possibility to start companies others can't (real estate, insurance, law to become a notary, or accounting to become an expert-accountant), or something that is giving you great skills to solve problems and start companies (engineering).

 2. Go study abroad in a foreign language: it will most likely be cheaper and you will 10X your results.
 My favorite countries to study in are: Spain, Portugal, Netherlands, Poland (don't study in Polish though).
-Find out how to do so here: How to study debt free, expand your mind and gain international experience
+Find out how to study in a foreign country here: How to study debt free, expand your mind and gain international experience

-Universities were dying.
+Universities were dying before covid hit.
 The pandemic only accelerated their death.

 Don't go there unless you have an actual reason to.
 I went there because I didn't know what else to do.
 Had I looked for an answer to that question instead of looking for which useless degree I was going to study, I wouldn't have wasted five years of my life.